 It shall not be a defense to a prosecution under this section that the police officer was attempting to make an arrest which was unlawful, if he was acting under color of his official authority, and in attempting to make the arrest he was not resorting to unreasonable or excessive force giving rise to the right of self-defense.
 A police officer acts under the color of his official authority when, in the regular course of assigned duties, he is called upon to make, and does make, a judgment in good faith based upon surrounding facts and circumstances that an arrest should be made by him.
 The term police officer as used in this section shall mean a police officer in uniform or, if out of uniform, one who has identified himself by exhibiting his credentials as such police officer while attempting such arrest.

-Whoever violates this section shall be punished by imprisonment in a jail for nine months or a fine of not more than five hundred dollars, or both.
+Whoever violates this section shall be punished by imprisonment for two years or a fine of not more than five hundred dollars, or both.

 Section 12 - Falsely Assuming Party Status